Shegzimus/DE_NASA_NeoW_Pipeline/project_log.md

 - I have to put in idempotency checks to ensure coherence and also avoid data gaps.
 - A task for an API test will be necessary for the batch stream job.
 While it isn't for the first.
 - I still don't know how I will handle the logs.
 I need to figure out a balance between best-practice and functionality.

+## [2024-11-23]
+**Time**: `09:18 PM`
+- I tried writing tests for the extract functions.
+I successfully did this for the generate_date and api test functions.
+The extract_data_frame_from_response function proves elusive.
+I will postpone that for now and continue working on the transform functions.
+- Testing is honestly boring but I must persevere as it's a requirement for professional developers.
+In a way, it bullet proofs your code such that you don't have to execute functions repeatedly just to test how it works.
+This is useful since spinning up containers to test functions may not be best practice.
+Containers should only be tested in performance contexts.
+- There is another URL for the same API that I can use to extract a table specically for Asteroid names.
+I can join this for a more robust data structure.